Chapelside Primary School,

 Spiritual, Social, Moral and Cultural Values

-Parents/Guardians from ethnic minority religious communities may request that their children be permitted to be absent from school in order to celebrate recognised religious events.
+Parents/Carers from ethnic minority religious communities may request that their children be permitted to be absent from school in order to celebrate recognised religious events.
 Only written requests will be considered.
 Appropriate requests will be granted on not more than three occasions in any one school session and the pupil noted as an authorised absentee in the register.

 We have a variety of clubs after school.
 It is enthusiastic members of staff, willing to give of their own time, who make all these clubs possible.

 We also have Active Schools coaches who come in to school to take after school clubs.

 The Freedom of Information (Scotland) Act 2002 came into force on 2005.
 The Act allows anyone to ask for information held by the Council, and imposes a timescale of 20 working days for the Council to respond.
 To deal with Freedom of Information requests, the Council has appointed a Corporate Freedom of Information Officer with the support of an officer in each Service.
 The Freedom of Information Coordinator can be contacted by telephone on 01698 302484.

 General Data Protection Regulations (GDPR) Statement for Education